flet-dev/website/docs/tutorials/python-todo.md

 <p style={{ textAlign: 'center' }}><img style={{ width: '90%' }} src="/img/docs/tutorial/ToDo tutorial-Step 1.drawio.png" /></p>

-`Row` is a (container) control that is used to lay other controls out horizontally on a page. `Column` is a (container) control that is used to lay other controls out vertically on a page.
+[`Row`](https://flet.dev/docs/controls/row)  is a control that is used to lay its children controls out horizontally on a page. [`Column`](https://flet.dev/docs/controls/column) is a control that is used to lay its children controls out vertically on a page.

 Replace `todo.py` contents with the following: